Pakistan, Afghanistan renew rivalry ‘desperate’ for Cricket World Cup win

 “I think it’s a rivalry that sometimes in the past has been very passionate,” he said.

 “We’ve had very close games as well.
-Hopefully tomorrow isn’t very exciting and we win by a lot.
+Hopefully, tomorrow isn’t very exciting and we win by a lot.
 It’s just the nature of the rivalry, I should say.”

 He added: “Both teams, I think, respect each other, but are very desperate to win.”